This site contains promotional information intended only for healthcare professionals resident in the United Kingdom

 References

-1. PAXLOVID GB Summary of Product Characteristics.
+1. PAXLOVID Summary of Product Characteristics.
 Pfizer Inc.

 *Links to a third-party-website (outside of Pfizer).
 Links to external websites are provided as a resource to the viewer.
 This website is neither owned or controlled by Pfizer Ltd. Pfizer accepts no responsibility for the content or services of the linked site.